 You will take Part 1 of your BM BCh medical degree in years 1 and 2 and complete an honours BA in Medical Sciences in year 3.
-Successful completion of these two components will entitle you to proceed to the Clinical Course in Oxford (part 2 of the BM BCh degree), but you may choose to apply for transfer at that stage to one of the London clinical schools that welcome Oxford graduates.
+Successful completion of these two components will entitle you to proceed to the Clinical Course in Oxford (part 2 of the BM BCh degree), Clinical teaching for Brasenose students is led by Dr John Willan, a consultant hematologist, and his team of academic clinicians.
 Small-group clinical teaching sessions are provided most weeks, and coordinated by a fellow of clinical medicine who also works as a hospital physician.
 We aim to nurture clinical and diagnostic skills in a supportive environment, drawing from a pool of senior medics and surgeons affiliated to the college to enable teaching to be tailored to the needs and interests of the individual students.
 For those students graduating with a good degree in Medical Sciences, and who wish to enter research, there are opportunities to do advanced research degrees (MSc, DPhil), either here in Oxford or elsewhere.